-Since the causes of nausea or varied and broad, a lot more research is needed here and especially clinical trials, but the benefits so far seem to be extremely positive.
+Since the causes of nausea or varied and broad, a lot more research is needed here and especially double-blind clinical trials, but the benefits so far seem to be extremely positive.

 This is likely in part due to issues around legality, but also because migraines aren’t considered to be as serious an issue as most other conditions on this list.